a break or interruption in the continuity of a work, series, action, etc.

 daaaadddddyyyy, please come home STAT!!!!

-but not before i have a photoshoot in the morning, while isaac tags along with chad at 7am for a doctors appt since CHAD is sick as well. when both parents are down for the count -- WHO TAKES CARE OF US??? :)
+and then tomorrow, we conclude this oh so glorious week with oral surgery (extractions, bone grafts, etc) at 230pm. but not before i have a photoshoot in the morning, while isaac tags along with chad at 7am for a doctors appt since CHAD is sick as well. when both parents are down for the count -- WHO TAKES CARE OF US??? :)

-but such is life right now and somehow we've crawled through it and can only pray next week will be a bit more smooth and seamless.
+i anticipate a less than awesome weekend, for sure. but such is life right now and somehow we've crawled through it and can only pray next week will be a bit more smooth and seamless.

 oh, and in case you're wondering -- no results are in from any of the mentioned tests. i will receive the full reports next week. which is fine. one thing at a time...